Long stay visa (D-visa)

 Police record certificate

 The Police record checks must be issued by the RCMP.
 Fingerprints are mandatory.

-IMPORTANT: This document should bear the original signature, full name and official stamp of the authorised police officer.
-It must have been issued in the last 6 months and must be legalised at the Consulate general (as part of your visa application file – no prior authentication is needed).
+IMPORTANT: This document should bear the original signature, full name and official stamp of the authorized police officer.
+It must have been issued in the last 6 months.
+Please have it first authenticated by Global Affairs Canada before sending it for legalization to the Consulate general as part of your visa application file.

 Doctors have been accredited by the Consulate.
 To view the list, please click on the link below.